smukher2/Shradha_Mukherjee_Resume/README.md

 ## Summary

- Health informatics and bioinformatics expert, with extensive experience in neuroscience, stem cell biology, neurotoxicity, neurodegeneration, cancer and chemistry.
+ I have science degrees and extensive research experience in healthcare, biology, chemistry, and computer science.
+Moderate to advanced proficiency in multiple programming languages, such as Unix, R, Python and JavaScript.

- Innovative analytical thinker adept in application of interdisciplinary experimental and computational approaches to challenges in healthcare.
+ I am resourceful, result oriented and adept in developing interdisciplinary solutions to challenges as demonstrated by my single author high-impact scientific publications.

- Excellent communication skills as evidenced by oral and poster presentations at international conferences which lead to collaborations, publications, citations and grant funding.

 ## Previous Employment

+ Staff responsible for temperature screening and patient check-in (part-time ≥50%, technician) at University of California Los Angeles, U.S.
+(no fixed supervisor)                                                                                                                                             2020-Feb2021

+ Staff scientist (part-time ≥50%, technician) at University of California Los Angeles, U.S. (no fixed supervisor)                                                   2018-2020

  Postdoctoral Fellow, University of Texas Southwestern Medical Center, Dallas, TX, U.S. in the laboratory of Dr. Jenny Hsieh                                        2011-2017

-	• Designed and utilized ‘omics’ approaches, which lead to discovery of a novel role of ribosome biogenesis genes in regulation of adult neural stem cells.

-	• Effectively utilized cutting edge molecular biology techniques of gain-of-function and loss-of-function experiments to validate role of ribosome biogenesis genes in
-	  regulation of adult stem cell quiescence.

- Staff scientist (part-time ≥50%, technician) at University of California Los Angeles, U.S.                                                                      2018-Feb2021
+Project: Applied computational and molecular biology techniques to understand stem cells that have application in regenerative medicine.

 ## Education

  PhD (Doctorate) in Biochemistry, University of Houston, Houston, TX, U.S. in the laboratory of Dr. Donald A. Fox                                                   2005-2011

-	• Contributed in analysis of Affymetrix gene expression arrays, which resulted in discovery of genes underlying toxic lead (Pb) induced developmental delay in retina.

-	• Deciphered spatio-temporal expression of developmental genes and changes in spatio-temporal pattern of expression of these genes induced by lead (Pb).
+Project: Applied computational and molecular biology techniques to understand adverse effects of lead (Pb) toxicity in eye development.

  MAS (Advanced MS) in Health Informatics Arizona State University, Tempe, AZ, U.S.                                                                                  2017-2019
+Project: Developed computational pipeline to integrate drug-gene interaction and Non-Small Cell Lung Cancer genetic variant databases that has application in precision medicine

  MS (Masters in Science) in Chemistry, Indian Institute of Technology (IIT), Madras, India.
 2003-2005

-## Other Experiences: Independent Computational Research Projects

- Independent Researcher      	                                                                                                                                     2017-2020
-From 2017-2020, I did several other independent computational research projects, using free open access NIH/NSF resources, personal resources and personal funds.
-These projects are completed and published or accepted for publication and are self-owned (not affiliated with any organization/university).
-Cancer Biotherapy and Radiopharmaceuticals, and Scientific Reports journals generously supported publication of these projects in their journals.
-To drive discovery and innovation all protocols/computational pipelines https://github.com/smukher2 from these projects have been made open source and customizable so that it can be used in other studies.

-	• Developed an integrated computational pipeline for identification of common molecular markers of age-related neurodegenerative diseases (Alzheimer’s disease, 	  Parkinson’s disease, Huntington’s disease) and Multiple Sclerosis.

-	• Discovered a novel set of stem cell markers that can distinguish between Glioblastoma and normal tissue using a systems biology computational approach.

- Remotely conducted applied project for Advanced Masters Researcher (MAS), Arizona State University, AZ, U.S.                                                       2019 Fall

-	• Developed a computational pipeline to improve interoperability of drug-gene interaction and pathogenic variant databases, for potential use in precision medicine 	      treatment of Non-Small Cell Lung Cancer (NSCLC) patients.

-	• Expanded the above computational pipeline to create computable drug-gene interaction BEL (Biological Expression Language, https://language.bel.bio/) statements, for 	         visual display of these interactions on BioDati Studio.Inc https://biodati.com/.

-## Other Experiences: Editorial/Reviewer Roles and Professional Memberships
+## Leadership and Mentoring Experiences

  Served as reviewer on several scientific publications, such as Cancer Biotherapy and Radiopharmaceuticals https://www.liebertpub.com/loi/cbr , Scientific Reports https://www.nature.com/srep/ and others.
 2017-present

- Served as invited Editor of new journal from Imedpub, Journal of Cell and Development Biology http://www.imedpub.com/journal-cell-developmental-biology/editors.php to         promote research that deciphers the link between basic biology and disease.
-2017-2018

  Served as vice-president/board member of University of Texas Southwestern Medical Center, TX, U.S. postdoctoral association (over 550 members).
 During this time also served as editor and contributing author for several issues the association’s newsletter.
 2011-2015

- Current member of American Association for the Advancement of Science (AAAS) https://www.aaas.org/

- Current member of Society for Neuroscience (SFN) https://www.sfn.org/

- Current community member of American Chemical Society (ACS) https://www.acs.org

- Current member of American Society for Cell Biology (ASCB) https://www.ascb.org/

-## Certifications

- Certification on ‘Becoming a more equitable educator: Mindsets and Practices’, MITx MicroMasters, MIT open learning, U.S.                                               2020

- ‘Managing the company of the future’: University of London, London, UK                                                                                                  2019

- ‘Responsible Conduct of Research Involving Humans’: University of California Los Angeles, CA, U.S.                                                                      2018

- ‘Genomic Data Science’: Johns Hopkin’s University, Baltimore, MD, U.S.                                                                                                  2017

- ‘Data or specimen only research’, human data: Collaborative Institutional Training Initiative (CITI), U.S.                                                              2017

-## Teaching and Mentoring

  Mentored high school, undergraduate, graduate, postdoctoral researchers and medical students in molecular biology and bioinformatics skills at University of Texas Southwestern Medical Center, Dallas, TX, U.S.                                                                                                                        2011-2017

  Attended “Entering Mentoring” workshop series by UT Southwestern Career Development and Postdoctoral Office, based on workshops by National Research Mentoring Network.
                                                                                                                                                                      2016-2017

- Helped to develop and lecture “Introduction to Biology” lab course to enhance learning experience for undergraduate students (30 students per class) at University of      	Houston, Houston, TX, U.S.                                                                                                                                        2005-2006
+ Conducted “Introduction to Biology” lab course for undergraduate students (30 students per class) at University of Houston, Houston, TX, U.S.                      2005-2006

+## Editorial/Reviewer Roles

+ Served as reviewer on several scientific publications, such as Cancer Biotherapy and Radiopharmaceuticals https://www.liebertpub.com/loi/cbr , Scientific Reports https://www.nature.com/srep/ and others.
+2017-present

+ Served as invited Editor of new journal from Imedpub, Journal of Cell and Development Biology http://www.imedpub.com/journal-cell-developmental-biology/editors.php to promote research that deciphers the link between basic biology and disease.
+2017-2018

+ Served as vice-president/board member of University of Texas Southwestern Medical Center, TX, U.S. postdoctoral association (over 550 members).
+During this time also served as editor and contributing author for several issues the association’s newsletter.
+2011-2015

 ## Computational Skills